Jason Cabinda

-Jason W. Cabinda (born March 17, 1996) is an American football fullback for the Detroit Lions of the National Football League (NFL).
-He played college football at Penn State and signed with the Oakland Raiders as an undrafted free agent in 2018.
-He attended Hunterdon Central Regional High School.
+Jason W. Cabinda (born March 17, 1996) is an American former professional football player who was a linebacker and fullback in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and signed with the Oakland Raiders as an undrafted free agent in 2018.

-High school career
+Early life

-Cabinda led the Red Devils to a Central Group V championship in 2013, scoring two touchdowns in the 21-0 victory over Manalapan High School.
+Cabinda attended Hunterdon Central Regional High School, where he led the Red Devils to a Central Group V championship in 2013, scoring two touchdowns in the 21–0 victory over Manalapan High School.
 Notably, he totaled 3,417 yards as a rusher from his sophomore to senior year and scored 47 total touchdowns.

 College career

 Cabinda played four seasons for the Nittany Lions, playing in 43 games and starting 36 games.
 He finished his Penn State career ninth all-time in career tackles with 286 and accumulated six career sacks, 16.5 tackles for loss, three forced fumbles, one fumble recovery, 11 passes defensed and one interception.
-Cabinda was named Third-team All-Big Ten by the coaches and honorable mention All-Big Ten by the media in 2016.
+Cabinda was named third-team All-Big Ten Conference by the coaches and honorable mention All-Big Ten by the media in 2016.